terreng/arcade/README-SETUP.txt

 Install Joy2Key
 https://joytokey.net/en/download
-Map all of the buttons to match docs/controls.pdf
+Map all of the buttons to match "internal keybindings" column of "docs/Keybindings Guide.xlsx"

+Put all of the games in C:/games